BLACK4585/matrix-docker/README.md

 enable_registration_without_verification: true
 ```

-Run `docker-compose restart` to apply the new setting.
+Run `docker compose restart` to apply the new setting.

 If you need to have email verification enabled or a captcha on registration, you can read the link below: